theappbusiness/accessibility-guidelines/README.md

 * Colour is not used as the only way ....

-* Links in sentences or paragraphs ...
-  * ... have a contrast ratio of at least 3:1 with their surrounding text,
-  * ... and are indicated by another visual cue beyond just colour (e.g. underline, weight, arrow, border).
+* **Links styling**.
+Links in sentences or paragraphs have a contrast ratio of at least 3:1 with their surrounding text, and are also indicated by another visual cue beyond just colour (e.g. underline, weight, arrow, border).
+[More about Links styling](https://www.tesco.com).

 #### Text contrast

 * Text that is 18 points or larger has a contrast ratio of at least 3:1.
 Text that that is smaller than 18 points has a contrast ratio of at least 4.5:1.
 <!-- Include 'bold' -->

+See also: Links styling [LINK].

 #### Contrast of non-text elements